-Filing Schedule C because you’re now running a business isn’t all sunshine and lollipops.
-It comes with an additional responsibility or two.
+Filing Schedule C with your 1040 tax return because you’re running a business comes with an additional responsibility or two.

-First, you’ll have to pay self-employment tax on this income—Social Security and Medicare.
-Yes, you pay these taxes as an employee, too, but in that case you would only pay half and your employer would contribute the other half.
-You’re considered to be both employer and employee when you’re running a business, so you have to pay both halves yourself.
-The IRS at least lets you take a deduction for half these taxes when you file your tax return.
+You’ll have to pay self-employment tax on this income—Social Security and Medicare.
+Yes, you pay these taxes as an employee, too, but you would only pay half in this case, and your employer would contribute the other half.
+You’re considered both employer and employee when you’re running a business, so you have to pay both halves.
+The IRS lets you take a deduction for half these taxes when you file your return, however.

 What If the IRS Asks for Proof?